IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

     Keep your browser window open to the WAS dashboard.
 The series of questions in <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/01%20Business%20Partner%20Accreditation/" target="_blank">Part 4</a> will be repeated on your **L3 accreditation quiz**.
 Use this time to investigate the various areas of the WAS dashboard so that you can prepare for the quiz and quickly certify your completion of this hands-on material.

 !!! warning "IBM SELLERS AND TECHNICAL SELLERS"
     Begin planning how you wish to present and record your **Stand & Deliver**.
-Replicate the steps and lessons learned throughout this hands-on material and ensure that your recording meets all of the evaluation criteria outlined in the <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/02%20IBMer%20Accreditation/" target="_blank">Part 4 Stand & Deliver requirements</a>.
+Replicate the steps and lessons learned throughout this hands-on material and ensure that your recording meets all of the evaluation criteria outlined in the <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/02%20IBMer%20Accreditation/" target="_blank">Stand & Deliver requirements</a>.